Authenion Documentation

 Generate EIKAuth.config File

-The EIKAuth.config config file can be generated from the Authenion Admin console.
+The EIKAuth.config file can be generated from the Authenion Admin console.
 You can access the Authenion Admin console through https://launch.authenion.com (or) on-premises.

 1. Login to the Authenion Admin console.